ISAITB/docs-tdl/source/handlers/index.rst

 XmlMatchValidator
 +++++++++++++++++

-Used to validate an XML document by matching it against a provided template.
+Used to validate an XML document by matching it against a provided reference document or template.

 .. csv-table::
     :header: "Input name", "Required?", "Type", "Description"